M1yu3Xpl0rer22/All-in-One-Bug-Bounty-Methodology-/README.md

 3. Make your changes and commit (`git commit -m "Add improvement"`).
 4. Push to the branch (`git push origin feature-name`).
 5. Open a Pull Request and describe your changes.
-If you want to discuss a major change, open an issue first. :contentReference[oaicite:1]{index=1}

 ***